FMotalleb/gradle_repo_manager/README.md

 ## TODO

+### In Progress

+- [ ] Add an update command that enables self-update functionality.
-- [ ] migrate to pub cache directory change
+- [ ] Migrate to pub cache directory change.
-- [x] Remove a repository entry
-- [ ] Implement a configuration file to store repositories, patterns and directories
+- [ ] Implement a configuration file to store repositories, patterns, and directories for easier management and customization.

+### Done

+- [x] Remove a repository entry.
+- [x] Modify the default pattern of Maven repository.

+### Ignored

-- [x] Change a repository to another one (can be done using omit)
+- [x] Change a repository to another one (can be done using omit).
-- [x] Modify the default pattern of Maven repository